lazysimon/jungle-scout-test/README.md

 ## If you had to scale this application to handle millions of people adding in ASIN's in a given day, what considerations would you make?

 To scale this application, I know I cannot use `selenium-webdriver` because it really slow and inefficient to load the whole browser each time you are fetching data, but i couldn’t think of another way to properly bypass amazons captcha blocks.
 If I continue to fetch data by scraping, there are a lot of variations of the Product Details/Information html structure.
 I tried to account for the 4 I have found, but I know there must be more.
 So in the future, I would just use the Amazon API.
 It seems to be the safest.

+Also, we would need enough containers in AWS to support the amount of requests made.
+We would need a lot of tests in place to make sure nothing fails, and if it does, we would rollback to the previous version where it worked.

 ## Why did you choose the technologies you used?
 I chose the MERN stack because it's the stack i am the most familiar with.
 In the future, if scraping would have to be always done, i think Python would be the better choice.
 I chose to use `selenium-webdriver` versus `puppeteer` because selenium is widely used in other languages, not just in node.
 They both do the same thing.
 I tried using puppeteer but it wasn't giving me a faster result.
 I chose Cheerio because it was a well known library for scraping in Node.
 For tests I used mocha, chai, and supertest.